openemr/openemr/interface/themes/README.md

 # OpenEMR-interface

-The OpenEMR-interface uses the [Fabricator](http://fbrctr.github.io/) UI toolkit, a highly-modular design system for rapid web page development.
+The OpenEMR-interface uses the [Fabricator](http://fbrctr.github.io/) UI toolkit to document and standardize the creation of user interface elements.
+The project is using bootstrap as base.
 It contains different materials that can be assembled into more complex page layouts.

+The live version of this guide can be found at `url`.

 ## Getting Started